nathaniel-daniel/imgchest-sync/README.md

 # imgchest-sync
-A CLI to sync folders of images to https://imgchest.com.
+A CLI to upload and sync folders of images to https://imgchest.com.

 ## Installation
 1. [Install Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)